The Ultimate Guide to Pho Spices: Homemade and Pre-Packaged

 Old Man Que Huong Brand

-- 3 cinnamon bark
+- 3 pieces of cinnamon bark

 - 6 star anise pods